apurvwagh/DevOps-interview-questions-/Terraform-senerio-set1.md

 Use terraform plan to check changes before applying.
 Check logs and error messages during terraform apply.
 Enable detailed logs with TF_LOG=DEBUG.

+52. What is a Terraform provider?

+Terraform providers are like plugins that let Terraform talk to cloud services like Amazon Web Services or Azure.
+At the top of your configuration file, you say who the provider is.
+When you run terraform init, it gets downloaded.

+53. What is the Terraform state file?

+The state file for Terraform is very important.
+Terraform.tfstate is the name of the file.
+It keeps track of your infrastructure.
+Terraform doesn't know what resources are already there without it.
+When you work with a team, you should always keep this file somewhere, like Amazon S3 or Terraform Cloud.

+54. What are Terraform modules?

+Terraform modules are like packages that you can use again and again.
+You can make a module for something like a private cloud and then use it in a lot of different projects.
+These modules can take in data.
+Give output, like functions do in programming.

+55. What's the difference between variables.tf and terraform.tfvars?

+The variables.tf file is where you say what your variables are called and what kind they are.
+You set the values for those variables in the terraform.tfvars file.
+This keeps your configuration file clean and separate from the values that might change.

+56. What is terraform taint?

+Terraform taint lets you mark a resource so that it will be deleted and then recreated every time you apply your configuration.
+This is helpful when a resource isn't working properly.
+Terraform doesn't know about it.
+But this feature isn't needed anymore in Terraform versions because you can use a replace flag instead.

+57. How do you manage remote states?

+Using a backend block.
+Common options: AWS S3 + DynamoDB (for state locking), Azure Blob Storage, Terraform Cloud.
+State locking prevents concurrent application conflicts in team environments.

+58. What is terraform import?

+It brings existing, manually created infrastructure under Terraform management.
+Essential for migrating legacy infrastructure to IaC without rebuilding from scratch.

+59. count vs for_each — what's the difference?

+Count creates resources by number. for_each iterates over a map or string set, keying each instance uniquely.
+With count, deleting a middle element triggers recreation of all subsequent resources. for_each handles deletions cleanly by key.

+60. What are data sources?

+Read-only lookups for existing infrastructure.
+Use them to reference an existing VPC, AMI, or security group without Terraform managing it.

+61. How does Terraform handle resource dependencies?

+Automatically, via a dependency graph built from resource references.
+Use depends on for explicit dependencies that aren't expressed through references.

+62. Local vs remote backends?

+Local stores state on your machine — fine for solo use.
+Remote backends (S3, Azure Blob, Terraform Cloud) enable team collaboration, state history, and locking.
+Always use remote in production.

+63. What are Terraform workspaces?

+They let you manage multiple environments (dev, staging, prod) from one configuration, each with an isolated state.
+For complex setups, separate directories per environment are often more maintainable.

+63. How do you handle secrets in Terraform?

+Mark variables as sensitive = true
+Pass secrets via environment variables (TF_VAR_db_password) Use AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault Always encrypt your remote state backend — state files can store values in plain text

+64. What is the lifecycle block?

+Controls resource lifecycle behaviour:

+create_before_destroy — Zero-downtime replacements
+prevent_destroy — Guards critical resources from accidental deletion ignore_changes — Skips drift on specified attributes

+64. How do you refactor a large Terraform codebase?

+Extract repeated patterns into modules.
+Use moved blocks (Terraform 1.1+) to relocate resources in state without recreating them.
+Separate state by infrastructure layer — networking, compute, data — to reduce blast radius and speed up plans.

+65. How do you integrate Terraform into CI/CD?

+Standard pipeline: terraform fmt + terraform validate on PRs → plan on review → apply on merge to main.
+Tools like Atlantis or Terraform Cloud's VCS integration automate this workflow cleanly

+66. What is Terraform drift?

+When real infrastructure diverges from the recorded state, usually from manual console changes.
+The Terraform plan detects it.
+Terraform refresh updates the state to reflect reality.
+Long-term fix: enforce IaC-only changes through team policy.

+67. How do you test Terraform code?

+terraform validate — Syntax checks
+TFLint — Provider-specific linting
+Checkov / tfsec — Security static analysis
+Terratest — Integration tests in Go terraform test — Native testing framework (added in v1.6)

 Review provider documentation and resource dependencies.
 Use terraform refresh to update state if drift is suspected.